Rate this article

 Data security and ethical considerations

 As generative AI applications thrive on customer data, you must make sure they do it in a secure and responsible way.
-This includes adherence to applicable data privacy regulations such as GDPR, CCPA, PCI DSS, CalFIPA, and others.
-Most of these regulations mandate stringent requirements on data security and privacy, including:
+This includes adherence to relevant data privacy regulations such as GDPR, CCPA, PCI DSS, CalFIPA, and others.

-Along with regulation-induced security measures, your gen AI applications must also have tech-enabled security to keep customer data safe.
-Data encryption at rest and in transit, role-based access controls, network security, and other data security safeguards are non-negotiable if you want your gen AI solutions to be ethically sound and good at maintaining customer trust.
+Along with regulation-induced security measures, your gen AI applications must also have data encryption at rest and in transit, role-based access controls, network security, and other data security safeguards if you want your gen AI solutions to be ethically sound and good at maintaining customer trust.

-The potential of generative AI in ecommerce is infinite, stretching from more efficient e commerce sales processes to unparalleled customer experiences and beyond.
-Instead of getting carried away with the persuasive abilities of AI technologies, retailers should rely on a specific business case to spearhead their gen AI journey.
+When powered with AI, an ecommerce business model is more efficient, customer-centric, and future-ready.
+AI can increase ecommerce sales, deliver unparalleled customer experiences, and more.
+Instead of getting carried away with the persuasive abilities of AI technologies, retailers should rely on a specific business case to spearhead their gen AI journey focused on fostering customer loyalty.

 The right choice of a generative AI model, infrastructure readiness, and dedicated human expertise cracks the code of adoption and makes generative AI a low-risk investment for ecommerce businesses and commerce media professionals.